johnazariah/orleans-contrib-universalsilo/docs/customizing-silo.md

 This class is the main customization point for the silo configuration boilerplate that comes with the `Orleans.UniversalSilo` library.

 The extension points supported are functions and properties that can be overriden from the base class to adjust and extend the behaviour of the default configuration.

-Given the familiar `IConfiguration` and `ISiloBuilder` objects, as well as the `UniversalSiloConfiguration` object in some cases, you can extend the functionality by returning an appropriately configured `ISiloBuilder` object.
+Uncomment the function you want to override, and given the familiar `IConfiguration` and `ISiloBuilder` objects, as well as the `UniversalSiloConfiguration` object in some cases, you can extend the functionality by returning an appropriately configured `ISiloBuilder` object.